Facts About Khajuraho Temples and Khajuraho Sculptures with Images

 The Javari Temple is dedicated to Lord Vishnu.
 The entrance of the temple features sculptures depicting Nava-Graha (Nine Planets).
 It also has sculptures of the Lord Brahma, Lord Vishnu, and Lord Shiva.

-Duladeo Temple: The Duladeo temple is also called Kunwar Math and the temple is dedicated to Lord Shiva.
+The Duladeo temple is also called Kunwar Math and the temple is dedicated to Lord Shiva.
 The main hall of the temple is octagonal in shape and a Lingam is placed at the center.
-There are 999 more Lingas carved around surface which signifies that going around the Lingam would be equal to taking of circumambulation a 1,000 times.
+There are 999 more Lingas carved around the surface which signifies that going around the Lingam would be equal to taking of circumambulation 1,000 times.